Optimal Transport Event Representation for Anomaly Detection: Datasets and Weak Supervision Framework

-\newpar \paragraph{Datasets and Weak Supervision Framework}---\, We use datasets from the 2020 LHC Olympics (LHCO) Anomaly Detection Challenge~\cite{Kasieczka_2021, gregor_kasieczka_2022_6466204, david_shih_2023_8370758}, which includes two signal-injected sets (R\&D1 and R\&D2) and a background-only set.
+We use datasets from the 2020 LHC Olympics (LHCO) Anomaly Detection Challenge~\cite{Kasieczka_2021, gregor_kasieczka_2022_6466204, david_shih_2023_8370758}, which includes two signal-injected sets (R\&D1 and R\&D2) and a background-only set.
 Each R\&D dataset contains one million QCD dijet events and $100$ thousand signal events from a resonant decay $W' \to XY$ with $m_{W'}, m_{X}, m_{Y}=3.5\text{ TeV}, 500\text{ GeV}, 100 \text{ GeV}$, respectively.
 In R\&D1, $X, Y \to qq$, producing two-pronged jets; in R\&D2, $X, Y \to qqq$, yielding three-prong substructure.

-Events are simulated in \texttt{Pythia 8}~\cite{Pythia, Pythia_manual} and \texttt{Delphes 3.4.1}~\cite{Delphes_intro, Delphes_framework, Delphes_features}, whereas jets are clustered in \texttt{Fastjet}~\cite{Cacciari_2012} via the anti-$k_T$ algorithm with $R = 1$.
+Events are simulated in \texttt{Pythia 8}~\cite{Pythia, Pythia_manual} and \texttt{Delphes 3.4.1}~\cite{Delphes_intro}, whereas jets are clustered in \texttt{Fastjet}~\cite{Cacciari_2012} via the anti-$k_T$ algorithm~\cite{Cacciari_2008} with $R = 1$.
 Events whose leading jet has $p_T > 1.2$ TeV are selected.
 Only particles in the two leading-$p_T$ jets are retained, which are expected to contain the $X/Y$ decay products.
 The signal region (SR) is defined as $m_{JJ} \in [3.3, 3.7] \text{ TeV}$, with its complement forming the sideband regions (SB).
 This is chosen for consistency with prior works~\cite{Hallin_2022, Buhmann:2023acn}.
 Each R\&D dataset is further augmented with $\sim$610k background events in the SR from Ref.~\cite{david_shih_2023_8370758}, yielding $\sim$731k background and $\sim$75k signal events in total.